Perceptual Adversarial Networks for Image-to-Image Transformation: Background

 \subsection{GANs-based works}

 Generative adversarial networks (GANs)~\cite{goodfellow2014generative} provide an important approach for learning a generative model which generates samples from the real-world data distribution.
-GANs consists of a generative network and a discriminative network.
-Through playing a minimax game between these two networks, GANs is trained to generate more and more `realistic' samples.
-Since the great performance on learning real-world distributions, there is emergence of a large number of GANs-based works.
-Some of these GANs-based works are committed to training a better generative model, such as the InfoGAN~\cite{chen2016infogan}, the WGAN~\cite{arjovsky2017wasserstein} and the Energy-based GAN~\cite{zhao2016energy}.
-There are also some works employing the GANs into their models to improve the performance of some classical tasks.
-For example, the PGN~\cite{lotter2015unsupervised} for video prediction, the SRGAN~\cite{ledig2016photo} for super-resolution, the ID-CGAN for image de-raining~\cite{zhang2017image},the iGAN~\cite{zhu2016generative} for interactive application, the IAN~\cite{brock2016neural} for photo modification, and the Context-Encoder for image in-painting~\cite{pathak2016context}.
-Most recently, Isola~\etal~\cite{isola2016image} proposed the pix2pix-cGANs to perfrom several image-to-image transformation tasks (named image-to-image translation in their work), such as translating the semantic labels into the street scene, object edges into pictures, aerial photos into maps, \etc.
+GANs consist of a generative network and a discriminative network.
+Through playing a minimax game between these two networks, GANs are trained to generate more and more ‘realistic’ samples.
+Since the great performance on learning real-world distributions, there have emerged a large number of GANs-based works.
+Some of these GANs-based works are committed to training a better generative model, such as InfoGAN~\cite{chen2016infogan}, Energy-based GAN~\cite{zhao2016energy}, WGAN(-GP)~\cite{arjovsky2017wasserstein,gulrajani2017improved}, Progressive GAN~\cite{karras2017progressive}, E-GAN~\cite{wang2018evolutionary} and SN-GAN~\cite{miyato2018spectral}.
+There are also some works integrating the GANs into their models to improve the performance of classical tasks.
+For example, the PGAN~\cite{Li_2017_CVPR} is proposed for small object detection.
+Specifically,~\cite{Li_2017_CVPR} devised a novel perceptual discriminator network, which contains an adversarial branch and a perception branch.
+The adversarial branch utilizes the adversarial loss to distinguish representations of real and synthesized objectives; the perception branch (or loss) employs a classification loss $L_{cls}$ and a bounding-box regression loss $L_{loc}$ to encourage the synthesized `super-resolved` objective’s representation to retain the same perception information as the input small objective’s representation.

+In addition, these kind of works include, but not limited to, the PGN~\cite{lotter2015unsupervised} for video prediction, the SRGAN~\cite{ledig2016photo} for super-resolution, the ID-CGAN for image de-raining~\cite{zhang2017image}, the iGAN~\cite{zhu2016generative} for interactive application, the IAN~\cite{brock2016neural} for photo modification, and the Context-Encoder for image in-painting~\cite{pathak2016context}.
+Most recently, Isola~\etal~\cite{isola2016image} proposed the pix2pix-cGANs to perform several image-to-image transformation tasks (also known as image-to-image translations in their work), such as translating semantic labels into the street scene, object edges into pictures, aerial photos into maps, \etc.